| [feed.htm]

 get it. -CSM Matthew Lee, "Bridge the Gap."
 Engineer, No. 3,

-The question is not to get killed bravely and to disappear; one must
+1987, p.
+3 The question is not to get killed bravely and to disappear; one must

 live and conquer.
 In order to preserve his life, the coward tries not to